 Figure 7: The Sprint Backlog is often represented on an “information radiator” such as a physical task board.

-- Committed PBIs negotiated between Team and Product Owner during Sprint Planning Meeting
+A forecast of the PBIs needed to achieve the Sprint Goal, negotiated between Team and Product Owner during Sprint Planning

 Figure 8: The Sprint Backlog may also be represented electronically in a collaboration tool such as ScrumWorks® Pro.
 This tool’s electronic task board mimics the cards of a physical task board.